3b1b/manim/CONTRIBUTING.md

 2. (For the maintainers of this repo) Label PRs appropriately.
 3. Link relevant issues.
 4. Ensure compatibility with the latest changes in the repo.
+5. After you've made your changes, please test them out thoroughly.
+If the repository has any example code or code exclusively used for testing, please test your changes against those.
+If you have added new features, consider writing and contributing a test for that feature to ensure it works properly.

 ## Contributing to the Manim Community Fork - General instructions